Case Interview Practice

 Quant checks to run

-Quantitative checks are crucial in this case.
+Quantitative analysis is crucial in this case.
 Ensure you:

 Common mistakes

-• Neglecting to quantify the potential impact of proposed solutions.
+• Neglecting to quantify the impact of proposed solutions.

 Practice drills

-• Conduct mock interviews focusing on profitability cases.
+• Conducting mock interviews focusing on profitability analysis.

-• Engage in peer discussions to refine your problem-solving approach.
+• Discussing potential solutions with peers to refine your approach.

 Case-specific AI interview walkthrough preview